irkode/hugoDocs/content/en/functions/collections/Where.md

 {{< new-in 0.116.0 />}}

-To return a collection of pages where the "author" page parameter begins with either "victor" or "Victor":
+Return a collection of pages where the "author" page parameter begins with either "victor" or "Victor":

 ```go-html-template
 {{ $pages := where .Site.RegularPages "Params.author" "like" `(?i)^victor` }}